henrikbeck95/silverarch/README.md

 SilverArch brings [DistroBox](https://github.com/89luca89/distrobox) and [Podman](https://podman.io/) system tools by default.
 These applications working together make the user to be able to use others Linux distros such as [Debian](https://www.debian.org/), [Fedora](https://start.fedoraproject.org/), [OpenSUSE](https://www.opensuse.org/) and [Ubuntu](https://ubuntu.com/) from a containerized method whose creates the hole file system tree structure according to the distro needs.
 It has included the package managers such as `APT`, `DNF` and `Zipper` while sharing the Linux kernel and the `$HOME/` path directory between the container and the host operating system.

-Once you have installed an application inside a containerazed distro, this software can be run with graphical interface and audio sound with any additional setup.
+Once you have installed an application inside a containerized distro, this software can be run with graphical interface and audio sound with any additional setup.
 It is also possible to integrated the application with the host operating system exporting the desktop file to the application menu.

 ### Clear workspace concept